As a business grows, its revenue typically follows suit. However, further growth results in diminishing returns at a certain point.

 Where marginal revenue is greater than marginal cost, it’s optimal to produce and sell another unit of the product since this will increase total revenue and, hopefully, profits.

-If marginal revenue is less than marginal cost, then it doesn’t make sense to increase your level of output and sell another unit of the product since this will only increase losses.
+If marginal revenue falls below marginal cost, then it doesn’t make sense to increase your level of output and sell another unit of the product since this will only increase losses.
 In this case, it might be better to stop selling the product altogether.
+Marginal cost firms typically stop production when revenue falls below marginal cost to avoid further financial detriment.

 If marginal revenue equals marginal cost, producing more would have a negligible effect on profit maximization efforts.